Train for Your Financial Future

 Budgeting helps you build a solid foundation for a successful financial future.
 Establish a budget that works for you and your family with these tips:

-- Start by making sure you understand your military pay and how often you’ll receive it.
+- Start by making sure you understand your military income and how often you’ll receive your pay.

 - List out your monthly income and expenses—including your Basic Allowance for Housing (BAH)—to see how your money is being spent.

 - Use our budgeting template to break your spending and plans down even further after you list out your monthly expenses.